-- pupils are encouraged to adopt and live out our Christian Values of honesty, respect, compassion, perseverance, love, forgiveness, courage, peace, responsibility and charity.
-We believe that these complement the key British Values; - pupils are helped to understand the importance of democracy and freedom of speech, through assemblies and through the elected School/Academy Council members; - pupils are taught how to keep themselves safe, in School/the Academy and when using the internet; - pupils participate in local community events so that they appreciate and value their neighbours and friends who may not share their faith background; - pupil's wellbeing, confidence and resilience are promoted through our planned curriculum and extra-curricular learning opportunities; - pupils are supported in making good choices from a very young age, so they understand the impact and consequences of their actions on others.
+- pupils are encouraged to adopt and live out our Christian Values of [honesty, respect, compassion, perseverance, responsibility and friendship].
+We believe that these complement the key British Values; - pupils are helped to understand the importance of democracy and freedom of speech, through Collective Worship and through the elected School Council members; - pupils are taught how to keep themselves safe, in school when using the internet; - pupils participate in local community events so that they appreciate and value their neighbours and friends who may not share their faith background; - pupil's wellbeing, confidence and resilience are promoted through our planned curriculum and extra-curricular learning opportunities; - pupils are supported in making good choices from a very young age, so they understand the impact and consequences of their actions on others.